If you would like to pursue a career as a professional solicitor, the Bachelor of Laws LLB is the main route for entry to the profession.

 We use a wide variety of assessment techniques across the degree, some of which are specifically designed to enhance the skills our students will need for the workplace.
 For example, mock courtroom exercises are adopted across a number of modules as is drafting a variety of legal documentation.
 We also film our students undertaking mock client interviews.

-Our students have the opportunity to undertake credit-bearing work experience through our Professional Links module.
-They also have the chance to take part in the Student Law Society Mooting Competition, which takes place in our dedicated moot room.
+Our students also have the chance to take part in the Student Law Society Mooting Competition, which takes place in our dedicated moot room.
 The final of this competition is held in an actual courtroom in Glasgow before a practising judge.